 Our social impact is directly linked to our growth which is why we chose to share our growth on this page.
 As a company policy, we have also chosen to be completely transparent for people interested to know more about our company.

-Although our number of paid employees with autism has not increased in year 2015, it is clear that the amount paid to them has increased 7 times compared to year 2014.
+Although our number of paid employees with autism has not increased in year 2016, it is clear that the amount paid to them has more than doubled compared to year 2015.
 This was the strategy we adopted since beginning.
 Going forward, we aim to create more paid opportunities, ensuring that amount paid is increasing by a bigger proportion.

 Free work experience is an integral part of our social mission.
 We do this by partnering with local special need institutions or group within the mainstream institution.
 We are also seeking improvement in the measurement of confidence and hope which means that we are improving the structure and delivery of our free work experience placement.
 We have decided to spend more time with individuals so that employability skills can be improved to a much higher degree.